emoncms/emoncms/docs/emonhubmod.md

 Set your emoncms location (it can be localhost or a remote server) and apikey in the URL string.

-Save and exit.
+Save and exit [Ctrl + X] then [Enter]

-Restart emonhub
+Restart emonhub to finish:

     sudo service emonhub restart

+Check that there are no errors in the log:

+    tail -f /var/log/emonhub.conf